MasqueradeOfSilence/MasqueradeOfSilence/studies/math/arithmetic.md

 [<< Back to STUDIES.md](../../STUDIES.md)
 # Arithmetic: Write-Up
 On May 21st, 2022, I finished my review of Arithmetic on Khan Academy.
 I am planning on reviewing each topic section under Khan Academy mathematics, physics, and electrical engineering (skipping the grade-specific ones).
+I call this the Khan Challenge, and I'm aiming for a soft deadline of June 15th, with a hard deadline of June 30th, to finish it.

 The motivation for this was to ensure that I did not have any holes in my mathematical understanding.